 - Try the workout videos in the NHS Fitness Studio.
 Take your pick from 24 instructor-led videos across their aerobics exercise, strength and resistance, and pilates and yoga categories.
 These workouts have been created by fitness experts InstructorLive and range from 10 to 45 minutes.

-- Or try one of their 10-minute workouts.
+- Try one of their 10-minute workouts.
 These equipment-free fitness routines are great to do at home and short enough for you to easily fit them into your daily schedule.
-There are 6 workouts, 1 for every day of the week if you include a rest day, each working on a different area of your fitness.
+There are 6 workouts, 1 for every day of the week (if you include a rest day), each working on a different area of your fitness.

-- There is so much to choose from so explore the website for information and tips on exercises for strong bones, balance exercises, flexibility exercises, easy exercises, sitting exercises, strength exercises and many more!
+There is a lot to choose from so explore the website for information and tips on exercises for strong bones, balance and flexibility.
+There are easy exercises, sitting exercises, strength exercises and many more!

 - Visit their knee pain pages for stretching and strengthening exercises.